Guest Blogging in 2021: How I Wrote 80+ Guest Posts in 1 Year

 To recap your progress so far, you now have your list of blogs you want to write for, the correct person to contact, and connected with them on LinkedIn.
 Now it’s time to start emailing your list.

-There are plenty of cold email strategies out there, but the best tips I learned are to keep your email short, provide value, and showcase your previous work.
+There are plenty of cold email strategies out there.
+The best tips I learned are to keep your email short, provide value, and showcase your previous work.

-Here’s a guest blogging cold email template that I like to use, with an 80%+ open rate and 50%+ response rate:
+Here’s a cold email template that I like to use, with an 80%+ open rate and 50%+ response rate: